 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming an interior designer is the right career path?
-Take the free CareerExplorer test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become an interior designer or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 If you're interested in becoming an interior designer, there are several high school courses that can help prepare you for this field.
 Here are some courses to consider:

 - Art and Design: Courses in art and design can help you develop your creativity and aesthetic sense, which are important skills for an interior designer.
 Consider taking courses in drawing, painting, sculpture, and graphic design.